Corralejo surf

 El Cotillo

-There’s some serious moxie in this beach break on the far western edge of Fuerta.
-It stretches southward from the (rather pretty) town of the same name to offer a series of welcoming peaks that are typically waist to chest high in the summer months.
+It has a beach that stretches southward from the (rather pretty) town to offer a series of welcoming peaks that are typically waist to chest high in the summer months.
 So, it’s hardly a wonder that oodles of surf schools make their way over to give lessons.
-Winter swells might be more inviting to more advanced riders but rips do occur because of shifting sandbanks.

-Where to stay for Corralejo surfing
+Where to stay when surfing in Corralejo?

 Corralejo has some cracking surf accommodation, designed specifically for those looking to get on the waves, organise their first surf lessons, and explore this lovely part of the Fuerta coast…